AsedAliSekh/fossee/README.md

-# [National Level Open Hardware-IoT Geospatial Hackathon UI Clone]
+# National Level Open Hardware-IoT Geospatial Hackathon UI Clone, FOSSEE Fellowship

 ## Description

 National Level Open Hardware-IoT Geospatial Hackathon UI Clone is a web application built using Astro Js.
-It aims to Convert this static website into the Astro framework while utilizing Astro's components and layout features.e .
+It aims to Convert this static website into the Astro framework while utilizing Astro's components and layout features.
+It is a screening task of FOSSEE Summer Fellowship 2024 - Web Development programme.

 ## Table of Contents